haskell/criterion/README.markdown

-This function is useful if your `IO` action returns a simple value like an `Int`, or something more complex like a [`Map`](http://hackage.haskell.org/package/containers/docs/Data-Map-Lazy.html#t:Map) where evaluating the outermost constructor will do "enough work".
+This function is useful if your `IO` action returns a simple value like an `Int`, or something more complex like a [`Map`](http://hackage.haskell.org/package/containers/docs/Data-Map-Lazy.html#t:Map) where evaluating the outermost constructor will do “enough work”.

 ## Be careful with lazy I/O!